.jpg)

 Church in the Village

 The gothic Saint-Cirq Lapopie Church takes pride of place in the village.
-It is dedicated to Saint Cyr, the three year old Cyril of Tarsus, who was martyred with his mother, Sainte Julitta, in the early 4th century.
+It is dedicated to Saint Cyr, three year old Cyril of Tarsus who was martyred with his mother, Sainte Julitta, in Turkey the early 4th century.

 Grape Leaves

-Shutters are common in the south of France and are considered essential to keep out the sun in the heat of the summer.
+Shutters are common in older buildings in the south of France: they are considered essential to keep out the sun on hot summer afternoons.
 In the winter, they insulate against the cold.

 Crucifix

-Traditionally, France is a Roman Catholic country, and the signs of this are everywhere.
+Traditionally, France is a Roman Catholic country.
+The signs of this are everywhere.

 Overlooking the Village